terrorizer1980/litmus/Converting-a-module-to-use-Litmus.md

 To use Litmus in a module you first need to update the following files to include the specified code.

 ### .fixtures.yml
-In order to provide specific target and to install puppet_agent, to create a functional test environment, Litmus needs to have the following repositories installed: facts, puppet_gent and provision.
+In order to provide specific target and to install puppet_agent, to create a functional test environment, Litmus needs to have the following repositories installed: `facts`, `puppet_agent` and `provision`.
 Because of that we need to add the following lines to the `.fixtures.yml` file in the root directory of the module.

 ```yaml
 ---